Macdonald index from 3d TQFT

 which can be expanded in $q$-series to obtain

 \paragraph{Alternative realization} Alternatively, we can use another fermionic sum representation of the character of the $W_{3}$ minimal model $W_{3}(3,7)$, which is known to be a chiral algebra associated to the $E_6$ theory.
-From \cite{Feigin:2005gz}, we have \be \chi^{3,7}(q) = \sum_{n_{1,2, 3, 4} \ge 0} \frac{q^{(n_1+n_2+n_3)^2 + (n_2+n_3)^2 + n_3^2 + n_4^2 + (n_1 + 2n_2 + 3n_3)n_4 + (n_1 + 2n_2 + 3n_3 +2n_4)}}{(q)_{n_1} (q)_{n_2}(q)_{n_3}(q)_{n_4}} \ , \ee which can be understood as be the half index of a 3d $U(1)^4$ Chern-Simons theory with level
+From \cite{Feigin:2005gz}, we have